Saskatoon Mamba: Post-championship struggles

 The Rattlers struggled through the first half of the 2023 season, and after losing seven games in a nine-game stretch, the team fired Demopoulos on 6 July.
 Assistant Tanner Massey took over the head coach position on an interim basis.
 The team had a 4–3 record under Massey, but were eliminated from playoff contention with a 92–89 loss in their final regular season game against the Calgary Surge.
+The main highlight of the 2023 season was the play of CEBL MVP runner up, Justin Wright-Foreman, who lead the CEBL in points per game at 29.2 which is still the current record for a single season (as of the end of 2026).

 The team hired Larry Abney as its new coach for the 2024 season.
-The team got off to a 5–2 start, which featured a league record 45-point performance from Jalen Harris.
+The team got off to a 5–2 start, which featured a league record 45-point performance from Jalen Harris in a 104-93 win over the Hamilton Honey Badgers.
 However, the Rattlers finished the season winning only one of their final thirteen games to miss the playoffs for a second straight season.
+The team suffered major roster losses over this period as Harris went to play in China, while Elijah Harkless and Bryson Williams were both invited to NBA Summer League and did not return.

+Rather than renewing Abney, the Rattlers promoted assistant coach Eric Magdanz to head coach for the 2025 season, in which the Rattlers again missed the playoffs with a record of 7–17.
+One of the highlights of the season however was the improved play of U sports draft pick Isaac Simon who first joined the team in 2023 as a 19 year old playing with the University of Alberta Golden Bears.
+Simon played in all 24 games in 2025 and played so well that he won the 2026 CEBL Developmental Player of the Year Award.